1of 20 list

 Ghosts in the UK, as the artist Angus Braithwaite suggested to me, usually appear in corridors or staircases.
 One such ghost inhabits his 2017 sculpture, The Boo.
 Like his other Ghost works, the piece is formally centred around a solidly crafted wooden box which contains a model of a site drawn from the artists memory.
 The sites selected relate to the artist's firsthand encounters with spiritual entities.

 In The Boo everything is laid bare, no artifice is hidden.
-We see the lighting that casts the work’s dramatic shadows, we see the fan that moves the dowser’s pendulum which Braithwaite has hung above the work.
+We see the lighting that casts the work’s dramatic shadows.
 Behind this, a subtitled silent film recounts the story of ‘The Boo’ – the ghost so named by the artist's mother.
 As the story unfolds we become uncertain how to position ourselves.
 The stories seem to come from real life, and though we may not believe in ghosts, we believe that the storyteller might and we don’t wish to deny their sincerity in recounting this story.
 We vacillate between skepticism and acceptance of another’s lived experience.

 The ghost in this story dwelled in the staircase of the artist’s childhood home – a northern English house, built in the 15th century.
 A voice in his mother’s ear, a disembodied laugh and a dog’s unusual behaviour indicate the presence of something Other.
 After many years of living with the ghost – whose presence is not completely unwelcome – the family decided to move, and concerned for the wellbeing of their unbodied companion, the artist invited The Boo to habit this model of its home and come with them.